About this programme

 - Business or Business related Degree (Maths, Finance, Economics etc.)

 - Non Business related Degree PLUS at-least 6 months of work experience

 - Existing Staff member with 2+ years of work experience

 - Level 3 Qualification PLUS at-least 12 months of work experience AND a robust on-boarding plan (learner must work in the organisation for 3 months before sign up)

 - To determine whether this programme is suitable for you must be able to answer “yes” to the following questions:

-- Will learners work on significant, large projects focused on IT/IS solutions on a regular basis?
+- Will learners work on significant, large projects on a regular basis?

 Are learners involved in and actively working on the whole business analysis cycle, including:

 - Do learners have business experience (i.e. experience working within an organisation), or if not, will support be offered to build this understanding initially?